Wednesday, October 29, 2025

 Prerequisites

-Enable remote access to Postgres
+Enable remote access to PostgreSQL

 To allow remote access to a PostgreSQL 12 server on Ubuntu 20.04, you need to follow the steps below: